-Baked mini meatballs are my go-to protein source for the little mister.
-I know he’s getting a plenty of important nutrients [iron, protein, and zinc to name a few— all which little growing bodies need plenty of], plus Mom and Dad can’t get enough of them!
+Baked mini meatballs are one of my go-to protein sources for my four tops.
+I know they are getting plenty of important nutrients [iron, protein, and zinc to name a few— all which little growing bodies need plenty of], plus Mom can’t get enough of them!
 These mini meatballs are almost TOO easy to prep and make on the weekend, freeze for busy weekdays, and reheat in seconds!

 These meatballs are delicious on their own [covered in marinara according to Joey] or I like to plate them these other ways:

 - Do you have chicken broth, pasta, onion, garlic, celery, carrot, and spinach on hand?
 With those ingredients + these meatballs, you have a recipe for Italian Wedding Soup!

 - Meatball subs anyone?!
 Take the meatballs, red sauce, mozzarella cheese + crusty bread and you’ve got one messy sandwich!

 - Meatball pizza.
 Say WHAT?!?!?!
 I need to take my own advice and try this one…

 Whether you dip in sauce, slurp in soup, or slam between two slices of bread, there’s no wrong way to eat these baked mini meatballs!

 More Meatball Meals to Enjoy